-Jazz- Jazz is a fast paced style of dance with a lot of technique, which stems from ballet.
-Jazz students will work on advanced leaps, turns and jumps as well as focus on flexibility & strength.
+Jazz is a fast-paced style of dance with a lot of technique, which stems from ballet.
+Students will work on advanced leaps, turns and jumps as well as focus on flexibility & strength.
 This style of dance pairs the grace and technique of ballet with the intensity & energy of faster, more upbeat music.

-Intro to dance- This class prepares the little ones for the structure & technicality of our level 1 classes by teaching necessary basics.
+This class prepares the little ones for the structure & technicality of our level 1 classes by teaching necessary basics.
 Mainly, they learn how to follow direction and to mimic choreography and are introduced to warm-ups, stretches and basic technique.
 In a typical class, we will get everyone settled into to circle to take attendance and do our "Hello Song", do some of their favorite warm-up songs, stretch and work on "across-the-floor" basics.
 Then we introduce some choreography for the day.
-Half-way through the hour, we switch to tap shoes, at which point it can become a bit noisy- err, I mean lovely- and we learn simple tap basics & choreography.
-We definitely throw some fun stuff in there as well, to keep them interested for a full hour, so we will do some tumbling on the mat, games and crafty things once in awhile.
-(Your littles must be able to use the bathroom on their own and have the ability to follow some structure & direction before they are ready to enroll in this class!)
+Half-way through the hour, we switch to tap shoes and learn simple tap basics & choreography.
+Of course, some fun stuff is thrown in there as well to keep them interested for a full hour: tumbling on the mat, games or crafty things once in awhile.
+(Your littles must be able to use the bathroom on their own and have the ability to follow some structure & direction before they are ready to enroll in this class.)

 2) Once a student has been in a level for at least a year, they are much more confident in how things work in that class and can really start working to build their skills & improve their technique.